mvysny/vaadin-on-kotlin/README.md

 # pokusy_kotlinee

-Lots of projects actually do not use all capabilities of JavaEE, just a subset of JavaEE features: mostly the database access of course, the Async, and that's it.
+Lots of projects actually do not use all capabilities of JavaEE, just a subset of JavaEE features: mostly the database access of course, the Async, the REST webservices, and that's it.

 This project is an attempt to simplify such projects: